python/cpython/Doc/library/socket.rst

    Receive up to *maxfds* file descriptors from an :const:`AF_UNIX` socket *sock*.
    Return ``(msg, list(fds), flags, addr)``.
-   Consult :meth:`recvmsg` for the documentation of these parameters.
+   Consult :meth:`~socket.recvmsg` for the documentation of these parameters.

    .. availability:: Unix, Windows, not Emscripten, not WASI.